Visit me on LinkedIn!

 To return to the plot of Nightmare Abbey, Shelley/Scythrop was disappointed by the poor sales of his pamphlet.
 But the work was read and admired by a beautiful young girl who ran away from home and sought refuge with Scythrop because “I had no friend to whom I could apply, and, in the midst of my difficulties, accident threw your pamphlet in my way.
 I saw that I had, at least, one kindred mind in this nation, and determined to apply to you.”

 Did Peacock's tale, published in 1818, inspire Shelley to fabricate a romance with a mysterious lady?
-It was supposedly Queen Mab which attracted the mysterious lady to offer herself to Shelley.
+It was supposedly Queen Mab that attracted the mysterious lady to offer herself to Shelley.
 Or, was there really a mysterious lady and did Shelley tell Peacock about her before he left England for Italy?
-What parts of the tale are true and what is embellished?
+Which parts of the tale are true and which is embellished?

 In Shelley's version, he is the one pursued and the mysterious lady is the pursuer.
 He rejects her because of his loyalty to his wife.
 But is this part of the tale consistent with what we know about Shelley and his relationships with women?
 My next post will explore this question.